vitorkrasniqi/Implementing_ML/Milestone_2/Documents/milestone2-report.md

 ```sh
 docker build [OPTIONS] PATH | URL | -
 ```
++ Atrhur's remark: the build context should not be unnecessarily large, because in that case the building of our image would take a long time (because docker has to load those files).

 Q: How can you asses the quality of a python package on PyPI?